MCCCSunny/Reinforcement-Learning-in-Bitcoin-Option-Pricing/README.md

 ***Environment:***

 Jupyter notebook
-Python 3
+Python 3 <br>
-Numpy
+Numpy <br>
-Scipy
+Scipy <br>
-Pandas
+Pandas <br>
-bspline
+bspline <br>

+## Background <br>
 In 2019 Hack Arizona, our project's topic is Reinforcement Learning in Bitcoin Option Pricing.
 We use Q leaning to calcualte the .
-Q leaning is model free and off policy reinforcement learing. <br>
+Q leaning is model free and off policy reinforcement learing. <br> Black-Scholes Model.

-## Background <br>
-Black-Scholes Model.